SwiftGen/SwiftGen/Documentation/ConfigFile.md

   swiftgen config init --config tools/swiftgen/swiftgen-config.yml
   ```

-* Change the default log level.
-There are three options available.
+* Change the default log level to quiet or verbose.
 If no log level is specified, default will be used.

   * Verbose mode, which will print every command being executed when executing it, using the `--verbose` flag.
 This allows your to:
     * control what is being run, by logging what happens during execution
     * know the equivalent command to type if you were to run each swiftgen command manually instead of using the config file — which can be useful if you need to debug or tweak a particular command in isolation for example

       ```sh
-      swiftgen config run --logLevel verbose
+      swiftgen config run --verbose
       ```
-  * Silent mode, which will silent every command being executed when executing it:
+  * Quiet mode, which will silent every command being executed when executing it (except for errors):

       ```sh
-      swiftgen config run --logLevel silent
-      ```

-  * Default mode, which will print some of the commands being executed when executing it:

-    ```sh
-    swiftgen config run --logLevel default
+      swiftgen config run --quiet
       ```

 ## Linting the configuration file